Workiva/over_react/doc/over_react_redux_documentation.md

 1. Import OverReact Redux and your store into the file with your component.
 1. Update your component class.
     - Add a new `UiFactory`, without the usual annotation, and wrap it with `connect()`.
-    - Add the `ConnectPropsMixin` to your props class.
+    - Add the `ConnectPropsMixin` to your props class if needed.
+This mixin is needed if either of the following are
+    true:
+        - You _do not_ use the `mapDispatchToProps` parameter on `connect`.
+        - You _do_ use `mapDispatchToProps` but want access to the `props.dipsatch` function.
+When using `mapDispatchToProps`, by default the `dispatch` property on `props` is removed.
+It can be added back using `ConnectPropsToMixin`.
     ```
     // AppState is a class that represents the application's state and can be defined in the same file as the store.
     UiFactory<FooProps> ConnectedFoo = connect<AppState, FooProps>()(Foo);